f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/manage-country-deny.png

-`d)` Returning to the previous screen, note the option to deny requests from OFAC-sanctioned countries without creating your own list, just tick the option in the F5 Cloud Servcies portal and **Update**.
+`d)` Returning to the previous screen, note the option to deny requests from OFAC-sanctioned countries without creating your own list, just tick the option in the F5 Cloud Services portal and **Update**.

 .. figure:: _figures/140.png